How to Get Help With Bills: Resources

 - Aside from social media, share your fundraiser link with everyone you know through text messages, emails and phone calls.
 Read our blog post 42 ways to share offline for more ideas.

 - Learn how to ask for donations effectively so people will be more willing to donate.

 - Be sure to post a fundraiser update a few times each week to remind people that you still need help.

 See how others use GoFundMe to pay bills

 When unfortunate circumstances left them in dire straits, these people found help through crowdfunding.

 Olivia was just an average middle school girl living in a small town in Indiana when a cancer diagnosis turned her world was turned upside down.
 After chemotherapy failed to stop the cancer, doctors recommended a bone marrow transplant.
 Olivia’s family couldn’t afford the $350,000 surgery, so a friend came to the rescue and helped raise over $300,000 in just five months through GoFundMe.

 Jen and her daughter were driving home on a Wisconsin highway when they spotted a car in flames on the side of the road.
 They pulled over to help and discovered that the family ran into car trouble shortly after being discharged from the hospital.
 The family’s 5-year-old son Jackson had been in the hospital recovering from a liver transplant.
 Wanting to help them during a tough time, Jen started a GoFundMe.
 She raised over $50,000 so the family could purchase a new car and go to doctors appointments.

 Find financial relief right now

-Becoming debt free doesn’t need to take months or years when you can start raising funds for bills right away through crowdfunding.
+Becoming debt doesn’t need to take months or years when you can start raising funds for bills right away through crowdfunding.
 If you still need emergency help with bills after exploring government and charity programmes, GoFundMe can allow you to find financial stability.
 Start a fundraiser today and begin focusing on what matters.